PawMemora

 Mealtime Changes

 Preparing food for your pet was a daily ritual.
-The empty food bowl and the absence of eager anticipation at meal times can be a sharp reminder of your loss.
-It might help to adjust your own meal times slightly, or perhaps to eat in a different part of the house for a while to break the association.
+Seeing an empty bowl or missing the sound of them waiting for their meal can be a sharp reminder of your loss.
+It may help to shift your own mealtime routine slightly, or even eat in a different part of the house for a while to break the association.

 Evening Comfort